Is social media wasting your time or stressing you out? Today, I’m going to talk about over 100 things to do instead of social media.

 - Start a garden.
 Fresh food is the best!

-Help others and the world around you.
+Help others and the world around you for alternatives to social media.

 There are so many things that you can do to help the world around you, and I think this is pretty much always a valuable use of your time.